How To Attract Tech Talent and Hire the Best in 2026

 - Paid sabbaticals after a set period of time with the organization

-Keep in mind, when you hire and pay freelancers, individuals are typically paid based on an agreed-upon hourly rate or fixed-price project contract.
+Keep in mind, when you hire and pay freelancers, they’re typically paid based on an agreed-upon hourly rate or fixed-price project contract.
 As you set a budget for your job on Upwork, conduct research to ensure the hourly or project rate you offer is competitive.

 Once you have a set budget, scope, and list of responsibilities, you can post a job on Upwork.
-As you write a job description, Uma™, Upwork’s Mindful AI, can help simplify the process.
-Job Post Generator helps you draft AI-generated job posts in seconds—all you have to do is write a few bullet points or sentences about what you’re looking for.
+As you write a job description, Uma, can help simplify the process.
+The Job Post Generator helps you draft an AI-generated job post in seconds after you write a few bullet points or sentences about what you’re looking for.

 2. Offer exceptional employee benefits

-Compensation is only one part of a comprehensive benefits package.
+Compensation is only one part of a strong benefits package.
 Top-performing tech workers are eager to work for companies that offer well-rounded employee benefits.

-Similar to assessing compensation, conduct regular market research to determine whether your organization’s benefits offerings are competitive and can help you match or exceed offerings from other companies looking to attract tech workers.
-In addition to standard options such as health care, paid time off, and retirement plans, think outside the box to offer unique benefits.
+Similar to assessing compensation, conduct regular job market research to determine whether your organization’s benefits offerings are competitive and can help you match or exceed offerings from other companies looking to attract tech workers.
+In addition to standard options such as health insurance, paid time off, and retirement plans, go beyond the standard list to offer unique benefits.

-Other benefits, incentives, and perks that have become more common in recent years include:
+Other benefits, incentives, and perks that have become more common in recent years to attract tech talent include:

 - Coworking space memberships or stipends